Tal-Miron/donoai-tasks/README.md

 A scraper for the Seminole County Official Records system that searches by name and returns all matching property records as structured JSON, normalized to match the NC records data format.

+## Setup & How to Run

+Run the scraper:
+python src/seminole_scraper.py

+Enter a name when prompted:
+Enter name to search: [INPUT]

+Results are written to outputs/seminole_results.json

 ## How It Works

 In the terminal a name is provided as an input.